lldelisle/myNGSanalysis/containers/README.md

 Simply click on the [baobab](https://openondemand.baobab.hpc.unige.ch/) or [bamboo](https://openondemand.baobab.hpc.unige.ch/) link.

 You will be redirected to Switch edu-ID that is used to login and link your HPC account.

+For this you need to have a switch edu ID and have linked it to your UNIGE account.
+See [here](https://plone.unige.ch/distic/pub/compte-switch-edu-id/comment-creer-compte-switch-edu-id#EN).

 If you have issues, check [this post](https://hpc-community.unige.ch/t/ood-issue-with-openondemand-authentication-for-outsiders/3857).